xenial-io/Tasty/docs/input/docs/tutorials/40-setup-teardown.md

 # 1. Using C# local functions to setup test cases

-If you are writing unit tests that don't have complex or very expensive initialization code you can just use local functions in combination with tuples to setup your test code.
+If you are writing unit tests that don't have complex or very expensive initialization code, you can just use local functions in combination with tuples to setup your test code.
 This is more a pattern than a feature in Tasty, but it's good to mention anyways, so let's look at an example:

 ```cs
 using System;